 round, imprinted with 746, 747, 748, or 749, LOGO

-What are the possible side effects of ethinyl estradiol and norgestimate?
+What are the possible side effects of birth control pills?

-Stop taking this medicine and call your doctor at once if you have a serious side effect such as:
+Stop using birth control pills and call your doctor at once if you have:

 Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.